vidyagames998/vidyagames998.github.io/dw1/index.md

 This felt like a good stopping point.

 I started heading towards the drill tunnel to recruit Meramon.
 My Gerurumon got a flower, and started gaining happiness back.
 I guess he's happy he's not being abused anymore.
-This occurs when you have negative happiness and your stats will be constantly being reduced until happiness stabilizes again.
+This occurs when you have negative happiness and your stats will be constantly reduced until happiness stabilizes again.

 Greymon: Teach only Magma Bomb to speed up the fight